I am a historian by training, a musician by inclination, and a non-profit manager by profession.

-Currently I am Program Manager and Mellon/ACLS Public Fellow (2017-19) at the American Library Association.
-I now work for the Public Library Association and previously worked for the Association of College and Research Libraries (ACRL), both divisions of ALA.
+Currently I am Project Manager, Data and Research at the Public Library Association (PLA), a division of the American Library Association, supporting PLA’s strategic data-related initiatives.
+I previously was Mellon/ACLS Public Fellow (2017-19) and Program Manager at the Association of College and Research Libraries (ACRL), also a division of ALA.
 At ACRL I led the development of Project Outcome for Academic Libraries, an online toolkit designed to help libraries understand and share data on their users’ learning outcomes.
 In 2016-17 I was a member of the Research Faculty at the Illinois Mathematics & Science Academy.
-At UCC in the 2015-16 academic year I was Head Tutor, a part-time lecturer and tutor in the School of History, and a post-doctoral researcher working to establish a Sound Archive.
+At University College Cork (UCC) in the 2015-16 academic year I was Head Tutor, a part-time lecturer and tutor in the School of History, and a post-doctoral researcher working to establish a Sound Archive.
 I also hold a MA in Historical Research from UCC and a BA in Irish Studies and History from Boston College.

 Follow me on Twitter @SaraGoek